 Work Study Jobs: In the case of a student continuing employment from a previous period, refer to the former working title.
 Use the "Assistant I, II, III, or IV" title that is appropriate.
 In the case of a new student, use the same working position title as was used when hiring students in previous similar employment.
 Again, find the appropriate "Assistant I, II, III, or IV" title at the above website.

 The Student Assistant series is intended to provide a simple mechanism for campus departments to employ students, considering the unique working conditions of students and their purpose and intent in relation to employment on the campus.
-It also allows the campus to more easily distinguish students from career and limited-term support staff, since the titles and title codes for students are not used by other staff employees; conversely, all students should be placed in these four titles and not in any other staff title.
+It also allows the campus to more easily distinguish students from career and limited-term support staff, since the titles and title codes for students are not used by other staff employees; conversely, all students should be placed in these three titles and not in any other staff title.

-The four-level Student Assistant series has broad salary ranges which are intended to give departments great flexibility in setting their student employees' salaries and minimizes the administrative burdens of student employment.
+The three-level Student Assistant series has broad salary ranges which are intended to give departments great flexibility in setting their student employees' salaries and minimizes the administrative burdens of student employment.
 The appointment type is "casual-restricted" which is used only for UC Berkeley students.
 "Casual-restricted" employees are not represented by a bargaining unit, but are covered by the Personnel Policies for Staff Members.